 Fruit is the name of the game here.
 Their beers almost always involve large amounts of fresh fruit to bring out incredible flavors.
 Past products have been beers such as Boysenberry Ambrosia, Breakfast with the Berry's, Strawberry Erzen and more.

 - Must-try: Whatever their latest release is!
-As mentioned above, Covert Artisan Ales typically doesn't produce their beers more than once, so be on the look-out for their newest products.
+Covert Artisan Ales is always coming out with something unique, so be on the look-out for their newest products.

 - Flights: They don't offer traditional flights, but you can certainly order small pours of each of their beers.